DucPr0/PartyCrackers/README.md

 # partycrackers
-Sample plugin developed for merakistudios.eu
+Plugin developed for merakistudios.eu as part of the interview process